yurisuika/Compost/README.md

 **Compost** is a Fabric/Forge mod for Minecraft that makes composters turn your food waste into whatever you want!
 Have you ever thought that bone meal wasn't quite the right product that a composter should bring to the game?
 Well, now you can change the composter to produce dirt, apples, or even diamonds!
 Bring out the true essence of a composter and get dirty!

 Compost now features JSON configurability!
 The default config has entries for both dirt and bone meal, but you can make it whatever you want!
-Simply set the item name, the chance, and the min/max range for the number of the item to be dropped!
+Simply set the item name, the chance, and the min/max range for the number of items to be dropped!
 You can have as many entries as you desire!

 #### Compiling